PhenixCollaboration/web/README.md

 This website is designed to further the goals of the long-term Data and Analysis Preservation (DAP) of the PHENIX Collaboration.

-The site is under heavy development and is not officially in produciton.
+The site version hosted on GitHub Pages is the development version and is not officially in produciton.

-At present, and until firther notice, it is not expected to be 100% functional or have immediately useful content.
+For the current production version see phenix.bnl.gov.
+There is no set schedule for releases, these are done "as required".

 Release archival on Zenodo:
 [![DOI](https://zenodo.org/badge/237520599.svg)](https://zenodo.org/badge/latestdoi/237520599)